UnlimitedAbandonWare/AbandonWareAi/README.md

 It now dynamically constructs a prompt template, instructing the LLM to perform a structured analysis based on the provided criteria and entities.

 Contextual data is organized by entity (e.g., ### [Entity A] Information, ### [Entity B] Information) to ensure the LLM can clearly distinguish and compare the retrieved information.
+Commit Message / Patch Notes
+feat(agent): Evolve into an Autonomous, Self-Learning AI Agent

+This feature graduates the RAG pipeline from a simple information retriever to an intelligent agent capable of self-learning, contextual understanding, and dynamic optimization.
+The system now autonomously identifies user intent, verifies facts, learns from its failures, and adapts its strategy to provide more accurate and reliable answers.

+🚀 Phase 1: Foundation Fortification - Intent & Trust
+This phase establishes an "Intelligence Gate" to understand user intent beyond keywords and to prioritize trustworthy information.

+CognitiveStateExtractor (Intent Analyzer):

+Now identifies COMPARATIVE_ANALYSIS intent from user queries (e.g., "Which is better, A or B?").

+Extracts multiple entities into a comparisonEntities list within the CognitiveState, enabling structured comparative analysis instead of simple lookups.

+EmbeddingModelCrossEncoderReranker (Intelligent Reranker):

+Introduces a multi-dimensional scoring model: Final Score = (Similarity * Authority Weight) + Synergy Bonus.

+AuthorityScorer: Implemented to score retrieved documents based on source credibility (e.g., official wikis, major news outlets, personal blogs) and apply a corresponding weight.

+AdaptiveScoringService: Activated to process user feedback (👍/👎), build SynergyStat, and apply a "Synergy Bonus" to reward information pairings that users find helpful, personalizing the ranking over time.

+🧠 Phase 2: Intelligence & Reliability Engine - Dual-Verification Gate
+This phase implements a "Dual-Verification Gate" to prevent hallucinations and ensure the factual accuracy of all generated answers.

+EvidenceGate (Pre-Generation Verification):

+Before calling the LLM, this gate automatically assesses whether the retrieved context is sufficient to generate a high-quality answer.

+If evidence is insufficient, it triggers the EvidenceRepairHandler to perform a secondary, refined search, minimizing low-quality responses and LLM hallucinations.

+ClaimVerifierService (Post-Generation Verification):

+After the LLM generates a draft, this service deconstructs the answer into individual claims.

+Each claim is then cross-verified against the source evidence.
+Unsupported claims are automatically removed or flagged as "unverified," drastically improving the final answer's reliability.

+🤖 Phase 3: Autonomous Learning & Adaptation
+This final phase transforms the system into a fully autonomous agent that learns from its mistakes and optimizes its own problem-solving strategies without manual intervention.

+AutonomousExplorationService (Self-Learning Agent):

+When the SmartFallbackService fails to find an answer, the query is now logged as a "Knowledge Gap."

+This service runs periodically as a scheduled agent, analyzing these gaps, formulating its own research questions, and using the existing RAG pipeline to find answers, effectively creating a self-learning loop that expands the knowledge base.

+StrategySelectorService (Dynamic Strategy Selector):

+Implements a Multi-armed Bandit algorithm to dynamically select the optimal retrieval strategy.

+Based on the query's intent (from CognitiveState), it chooses the most effective path (e.g., web-first, vector-DB-first, self-ask decomposition), optimizing for both performance and answer quality.